1,000+ Opportunities

 m.

-Based on current listing details, eligibility includes: Eligible Michigan students from low-income families Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligible Michigan students from low-income families.
+Confirm the full requirements in the official notice before applying.

 Michigan Achievement Scholarship is a grant from the Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP) that funds recent Michigan high school graduates pursuing postsecondary education.
 The program offers up to $5,500 per year for up to five years, totaling as much as $27,500, making it one of Michigan's most comprehensive state scholarship programs.
 All recent Michigan high school graduates qualify for the Community College Guarantee tier regardless of family income.
 Students must be Michigan residents enrolled at an eligible Michigan institution.
 Apply through the MiSSG Student Portal by July 15, 2026.